Skip to contents

 Details

-When the time_channel is provided in date-time (POSIXct) format, it will be converted to numeric values and re-calculated from zero, even when zero_time = FALSE.
+• If time_channel is a date-time (POSIXct) format, it will be converted to numeric and re-based to start from 0, regardless of zero_time.

 Examples